 A closer look at the size premium

 Small caps play a role in a total market portfolio.
 They behave differently from large caps and consequently provide important diversification benefits to portfolios of large-cap stocks.
-As we’ve shown, an additional potential benefit of small-cap stocks is that, over time, they’re expected to earn a premium over large-cap stocks.
+As we’ve shown, an additional potential benefit of holding small-cap stocks is that, over time, they’re expected to earn a premium over large-cap stocks.

 This unpredictable migration has important implications for investors because it highlights the importance of diversification in the design of robust investment solutions.
-As Fama and French (2007), among others, have shown, not all securities contribute equally to the premiums each year.⁴ Some securities do extremely well, while others have average returns or perform poorly.
-Research has also shown that it’s not possible to reliably predict which of those securities sharing common characteristics and similar expected returns are going to do well.⁵ Concentrated portfolios may inadvertently exclude companies that ultimately generate most of those premiums, whereas broadly diversified portfolios are more likely to include those securities and capture those premiums.
+As Fama and French (2007), among others, have shown, not all securities contribute equally to the premiums each year.⁴ Some stocks do extremely well, while others have average returns or perform poorly.
+Research has also shown that it’s not possible to reliably predict which of those stocks sharing common characteristics and similar expected returns are going to do well.⁵ Concentrated portfolios may inadvertently exclude companies that ultimately generate most of those premiums, whereas broadly diversified portfolios are more likely to include those stocks and capture those premiums.

 1 Profitability is measured by the profits-to-book ratio, with profits defined as operating income before depreciation and amortization minus interest expense.
 The sample periods are determined by the availability of the relevant index data.
 2 “Common risk factors in the returns on stocks and bonds,” Journal of Financial Economics, 1993.
 See also: “The Performance of Small Cap Growth Stocks,” Quarterly Institutional Review, Dimensional Fund Advisors, 2010; “The Performance of International Small Cap Growth Stocks,” Quarterly Institutional Review, Dimensional Fund Advisors, 2012; and “A Five-Factor Asset Pricing Model,” Journal of Financial Economics, 2015.
-3 Annual returns for the profitability premium in the United States go back to 1964.
-For that reason, the analysis that incorporates profitability in the U.S. data starts in 1964.
+3 “Investment and Expected Stock Returns” and “Implementing the Investment Premium: Small High Asset Growth Exclusion,” Savina Rizova and Namiko Saito, 2019.
 4 “Migration,” Financial Analysts Journal, 2007.
 5 For more information on the performance of mutual fund managers, see, for instance, “The Performance of Mutual Funds in the Period 1945–1964,” Journal of Finance, 1968; “Luck vs. Skill in the Cross-Section of Mutual Fund Returns,” Journal of Finance, 2010; and “Mutual Fund Performance through a Five-Factor Lens,”my.dimensional.com/insight/purely_ academic/193867/, August 2016.
 See also “Mutual Fund Landscape 2019,” Dimensional Fund Advisors, 2019.